eBay Selling Fees UK 2026: The Complete Guide for Sellers

 In some countries (EU, UK, US, Australia and others), "marketplace facilitator" rules make eBay collect VAT, import or sales tax from the buyer at checkout and pay it over for you.
 You never see this money.
 Here's how each tax point hits you:

-- Fees land on the tax-inclusive total.
-Every eBay fee — FVF, per-order, regulatory, international — is charged on the full sale total including any tax eBay collected, not just item + postage.
+- Percentage fees land on the tax-inclusive total.
+The FVF, regulatory fee and international fee are calculated on the full sale total including any tax eBay collected, not just item + postage.
+The separate per-order fee remains a fixed 30p or 40p, depending on the order total and category.

 - UK VAT sits inside your price.
 If you're VAT-registered, VAT has to be in the listed price (you can't add it after sale), so the FVF lands on the VAT-inclusive total too.

 - Income tax is separate.
 You still owe HMRC income tax (or corporation tax) on your profit.
 Model it with the Sole Trader vs Ltd calculator.
-Near the £90k VAT threshold, the VAT Strategy Calculator compares Standard, Flat Rate and Margin Scheme.
+Near the £90k VAT threshold, the VAT Strategy Calculator compares normal VAT accounting, Flat Rate and Margin Scheme.

 Two FVF surcharges kick in if your performance drops below eBay's published bars. eBay checks both on the 20th of each month, then applies them to next month's sales.
 Here's what each costs and what triggers it: